skipoleschris/xsbt-cucumber-plugin/README.markdown

 An [sbt 0.12.x](https://github.com/harrah/xsbt/wiki) plugin for running [Cucumber](http://cukes.info) features.

-### IMPORTANT NOTES ABOUT THIS RELEASE (0.7.0) ###
+### IMPORTANT NOTES ABOUT THIS RELEASE (0.7.x) ###
-It adds the ability to run cucumber as a standalone SBT task but also as a test runner within the standard 'test' task.
+It adds the ability to run cucumber as a standalone SBT task but also as a test runner within the standard 'test' task (either within the Test or within the IntegrationTest configs).
 To facilitate this, there has been one significant change that you should be aware of: the default location for feature files has changed from the src/test/features directory to the classpath.
 This is required as running as a test framework only has access to the test classpath.
 Features should therefore now live under src/test/resources.
 It is possible to change this back to another location by overriding the cucumberFeaturesLocation setting, but if you change this to anything other than the classpath then the 'test' task will not be able to find features.

 ## Overview ##
 Provides the ability to run Cucumber-jvm within the SBT environment.
 Originally based on the [cuke4duke-sbt-plugin](https://github.com/rubbish/cuke4duke-sbt-plugin) by rubbish and my original implementation for SBT 0.7.x.
 Specifics for this release: